ietf-wg-acme/acme/draft-ietf-acme-acme.md

 The client sends these updates back to the server in the form of a JSON object with the response fields required by the challenge type, carried in a POST request to the challenge URI (not authorization URI).
-This allows the client to send information only for challenges it is responding to.
+This allows the client to send information only for the challenge it is responding to.

 For example, if the client were to respond to the "http-01" challenge in the above authorization, it would send the following request: